 2. Your stuff will be fine

-Of all the years of travel between Eron and I, of all the sketchy places we’ve stayed; we have NEVER had anything stolen.
-We’ve never even met anyone who had anything stolen.
+Of all the years of travel, of all the sketchy places i’ve stayed; I have NEVER had anything stolen.
+I’ve never even met anyone who had anything stolen.
 Now I’m not saying this isn’t a risk and am in no way trying to give you a false sense of security, but it’s really not as bad as you might have been told to believe.
 Of course be sensible, ensure your stuff is as secure as it can be but…. try to chill.
 Fearing for your things will only bring negative experiences and ruin your travels.

 There seems to be an unspoken mutual trust between you and your fellow travellers (after all, you’re all in the same boat) It’s actually pretty rare and super unlucky if anything gets taken from you!
 For some savvy tips about keeping your stuff secure, check out my other post here: MY TOP 5 PRACTICAL BACKPACKER TIPS